NHOrus/srwq-compilation/episode-01.md

 >Gab-12's indoctrination has been a partial success at best, and there is no such thing as partial success in the modern SCHOOL.
 Her student status is revoked with immediate effect.
 She is to receive a level 2 mind-wipe and be released ASAP.

->-Dr. Adler Koch.
+>**Dr. Adler Koch.**

->P.S.
-I no longer wish to receive General Laker's constant memos about rejected students joining dissident groups.
+>*P.S.* I no longer wish to receive General Laker's constant memos about rejected students joining dissident groups.
 It is EFA Intelligence's job to track potential terrorists, our is to create Students.
 I will not entertain the man's ranting any longer.

 ---